debanganghosh08/Mini_Agent_Orchestrator/README.md

 ## 🚀 Project Overview
 The **Mini Agent Orchestrator** is designed for engineers who build agents that *do work*, not just chat.
 It solves the challenge of taking a messy natural language request and turning it into a sequence of reliable, asynchronous tool calls.

 **The Scenario:** A user asks to cancel an order and receive an email.
-The agent must plan the steps, execute them asynchronously, and—most importantly—stop if a critical failure occurs.
+The agent must plan the steps, execute them asynchronously, and — most importantly — stop if a critical failure occurs.

 ---